trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **Shares:** decimal.
 The number of shares filled.

 **Price:** double.
-The order’s execution price excluding commissions.
+The orderÃ¢â‚¬â„¢s execution price excluding commissions.

 **PermId:** int.
 The TWS order identifier.
 The PermId can be 0 for trades originating outside IB.